sparkflows/sparkflows-docs/docs/installation-upgrading/hdinsight.rst

 Open the Port for access
 ------------------------

-Now port 8090 needs to be opened.
+Now the port 8090 needs to be opened to be accessed by the users using their Browser.

 - https://stackoverflow.com/questions/45239566/accessing-http-on-custom-port-in-azure-hdinsight-cluster

-Configure in Fire Insights
+Connecting Fire Insights to the HDInsight Cluster
 ----------------------------

-In Fire Insights, under Administration/Configuration, configure the following:
+In Fire Insights, under Administration/Configuration, configure the following for it to be able to connect to the HDInsight cluster.

 * hdfs.namenodeURI=wasb://
 * app.runOnCluster=true